-Primarily, my research to date has focused on examining masculine identities within female-dominated spaces.
+Primarily, my research to date has examined masculine identities within female-dominated spaces like sports.
 I continue to build on this research by examining how occupational segregation and institutional structures shape the construction and performance of masculine identities.

 For my dissertation, I look forward to exploring how the "male gaze" affects men and their constructions of masculinity by using eye-tracking technologies and in-depth interviews to analyze how men view each other.
 In this mixed-methods work, I anticipate issues of homophobia, objectification, and relative deprivation will be at the forefront of my findings.

 Haltom, Trenton M. Forthcoming.
 “Give Us a Twirl: Male Baton Twirlers’ Embodied Resistance in a Feminized Terrain.”
 Body Battlegrounds: Transgressions, Tensions, and Transformations edited by C. Bobel and S. Kwan.
 Nashville, TN: Vanderbilt University Press.